divyamohan1993/devops-shell-scripts/README.md

 ### Contact & Contributions

 Have ideas or spot issues?
 Please open a **GitHub Issue** in this repo.
-PRs are welcome as the repo matures.
+Discussions and PRs welcome—start with a Discussion for ideas.
+See **CONTRIBUTING.md** for the fast path (branch naming, checks, PR checklist).
+Please report security findings privately (see **SECURITY.md**).

-### License & Trademarks
+### License & attribution

-See **LICENSE** for usage terms.
-Logos are property of their respective owners and are used here **for identification only**.
+MIT © Divya Mohan.
+Logos belong to their respective owners and are used only for identification.

 <p align="right"><a href="#top">Back to top ↑</a></p>